haampie/stoppels.blog/_posts/2017-03-10-compile-time-primes.md

 Now the compiler does its job and evaluates `Fibonacci<10>::value` to 55, which happens to be the tenth Fibonacci number.

 ## Primality test using template meta-programming
 A trivial primality test for a number p, is to do a linear scan over the numbers 2 to p - 1 and check whether p is divisible by none of them.
 Of course there are all kinds of improvements to make, but for the sake of simplicity we will not pursue these.
-We implement the primality test using the following recursion
+The primality test is implemented using the following recursion

 {% highlight c++ %}
 template <size_t p, size_t i> struct PrimalityTest